effector/effector/src/content/docs/en/api/effector/sample.md

 How to read it:

-1. You need to know type of the `source`, it is a column
+1. You need to know the type of the `source`, it is a column
 2. Type of the `clock` in the rows
 3. Match the column and the row